Yosemite Fall Foliage: A Kaleidoscope of Vibrant Colors

-Yosemite National Park delivers breathtaking views 365 days a year, but visiting during fall is a truly enchanting experience.
+Yosemite National Park delivers breathtaking views 365 days a year, but Yosemite camping during fall is a truly enchanting experience.
 As autumn approaches, Yosemite’s staggering snowcapped mountains, cascading waterfalls, and giant sequoias transform into a kaleidoscope of vibrant fall colors.
 From the moment of arrival, you’ll find yourself intoxicated by the breathtaking beauty of natural surroundings.

 Beginning in September, cool temperatures and dwindling summer crowds create the perfect opportunity to plan a challenging hike or rock-climbing trip complete with scenic overlooks of Yosemite National Park.
 Burn calories, strengthen your heart, and renew your spirit with stunning views of staggering granite formations, serene valleys, and incredible fall foliage.